sandaru-sdm/DownloadNotifier/README.md

     cd DownloadNotifier
     ```

-    (Ensure you replace `sandaru-sdm` with your actual GitHub username if you forked the repository).

     Alternatively, you can download the project as a ZIP file from GitHub and extract it to a folder on your computer.

 2.  **Install Required Python Libraries:** Navigate into your `DownloadNotifier` project folder (e.g., `cd C:\Users\YourUser\Downloads\DownloadNotifier`) in your terminal and run the following commands: